 7. In many other cases errors have arisen, not through a misapprehension of the meaning of independence, but merely through careless assumptions of it, or through enunciating the Theorem of Multiplication without its qualifying condition.
 Mathematicians have been too eager to assume the legitimacy of those complicated processes of multiplying probabilities, for which the greater part of the mathematics of probability is engaged in supplying simplifications and approximate solutions.
-Even De Morgan was careless enough in one of his writings 2 to enunciate the Multiplication Theorem in the following form: "The probability of the happening of two, three, or more events is the product of the probabilities of their happening separately (p.
+Even De Morgan was careless enough in one of his writings2 to enunciate the Multiplication Theorem in the following form : "The probability of the happening of two, three, or more events is the product of the probabilities of their happening separately (p.
 398). . . .
-Knowing the probability of a compound event, and that of one of its components, we find the probability of the other by dividing the first by the second. mathematical result of the last too obvious to require further proof (p.
+Knowing the probability of a compound event, and that of one of its components, we find the probability of the other by dividing the first by the second.
+This is a mathematical result of the last too obvious to require further proof (p.
 401)."

 An excellent and classic instance of the danger of wrongful assumptions of independence is given by the problem of determining the probability of throwing heads twice in two consecutive tosses of a coin.
 The plain man generally assumes without hesitation that the chance is $(\frac{1}{2})^2$.
-For the d priori chance of heads at the first toss is \(\frac{1}{2} \), and we might naturally suppose that the two events are independent,-since the mere fact of heads having appeared once can have no influence on the next toss.
+For the à priori chance of heads at the first toss is $\frac{1}{2}$, and we might naturally suppose that the two events are independent,-since the mere fact of heads having appeared once can have no influence on the next toss.
 But this is not the case unless we know for certain that the coin is free from bias.
 If we do not know whether there is bias, or which way the bias lies, then it is reasonable to put the probability somewhat higher than $(\frac{1}{2})^2$.
 The fact of heads having appeared at the first toss is not the cause of heads appearing at the second also, but the knowledge, that the coin has fallen heads already, affects our forecast of its falling thus in the future, since heads in the past may have been due to a cause which will favour heads in the future.
-The possibility of bias in a coin, it may be noticed.
+The possibility of bias in a coin, it may be noticed, always favours 'runs'; this possibility increases the probability both of 'runs' of heads and of 'runs' of tails.